safespring/docs/content/backup/howto/windows-recovery.md

 * The TSM Backup/Archive client (dsmc) must be installed and configured to perform a full incremental system backup.
 See the [Quickstart Guide](../quickstart-guide.md) for information about how to do this.
+* A license for TBMR.
+  As a customer, you have access to our site license.
+  Please contact [support](../../service/support.md) to receive a copy.

 Installation
 --------------